joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7034451/2026/02/09/jayson-tatum-practice-main-red-claws-g-league/

 **Red Sox manager Alex Cora on Bad Bunny's Super Bowl show: 'There were tears'**\
-`Cora, a native of Puerto Rico, praises performance for how it represented his culture.`\
+`Cora, a native of Puerto Rico, praised the performance for how it represented his culture.`\
 https://nytimes.com/athletic/7034397/2026/02/09/alex-cora-bad-bunny-super-bowl-show/

 **The Latest Victim of a Snowless West: Dog Sledding**\